-Three cities redefining paratransit with on-demand technology• 5 min read
+Three cities redefining paratransit with new technology• 4 min read

-Fed up with traditional services, cities are implementing new systems that allow paratransit and community transport riders more freedom.
+Fed up with traditional services, cities are implementing new systems that allow paratransit riders more freedom.

 The public transportation industry is ready for an overhaul following the effects of COVID-19.
 In a recent survey by IBM, 20% of public transportation riders say they no longer plan to take buses, subways, and trains after emerging from sheltering-in-place, and another 28% said they will use public transit less frequently.